 The fungus is thought to infect and kill small, inconspicuous branches, then spreads into the heartwood where it continues to proliferate up and down the tree.
 Pruning wounds may also be infected.
 The rate of growth of the fungus is greater at higher temperatures and is more rapid in an infected tree when the summers are hot.
 The fungus can grow quickly within the tree if it has been stressed by drought, particularly if multiple years of water stress have occurred.
 With high temperatures, the fungus grows rapidly from the center of the tree out toward the bark.
 The fungus kills the bark, causing it to blister.
-Dark gray masses that blacken with age, stomata, are formed pushing up the bark.
+Dark gray masses that blacken with age, stromata, are formed pushing up the bark.
 These stomata resemble soot, hence the name sooty bark disease.
 Once spores are dispersed by wind, the remaining tissue beneath them looks black.
 Some trees may be infected but show no outward symptoms.

 The disease is not found in coastal or high elevation areas of Germany that are cooler and rainier than other areas.